-So depending on your preferred criterion for "success", you'll adopt a different strategy.
+So, depending on your preferred criterion for "success", the optimal proportion of the population that is in the sampling phase will differ.

 There are other riffs and improvements on our model that we could imagine.
 For example, a previous assumption was that once you reject somebody, their feelings are irreversibly hurt and you can never go back to them.
 However, with a few more lines of code, you could simulate the situation where you would be able to select any of the last three people (for example) that you saw.